Date of Award

 Scholarly Commons Citation

 Derjany, Pierrot R., "Random Actuation Pattern Optimization by Genetic Algorithm for Ultrasonic Structural Health Monitoring of Plates" (2015).
-PhD Dissertations and Master's Theses.
+Doctoral Dissertations and Master's Theses.
 297.